yarden-avr/coralogix-aws-serverless/src/s3/README.md

 * **CoralogixRegion** - The Coralogix location region, possible options are ``Europe``, ``India``, ``Singapore``, ``US``.

+* **CustomDomain** - Your Custom URL for the Coralogix account.
+Ignore unless you have a custom URL.

 * **Debug** - The Coralogix logger debug mode, possible options are ``true``, ``false``.

 * **FunctionArchitecture** - Lambda function architecture, possible options are ``x86_64``, ``arm64``.